 The Canadian Astronomical Society (CASCA) has established a Lectureship — the CASCA-Westar Lectureship (CWL) — whose mandate is to bring highlights of current astronomical research to the general public and students using Canadian professional astronomers.
 The CWL will primarily sponsor visits by professional astronomers to schools and communities that currently do not have easy access to nearby post-secondary institutions with astronomy programs and facilities.

 There are few sciences that resonate as strongly with the public of all ages than astronomy.
 This is why local observatories (professional and public), planetariums and science centers are so successful at attracting public attention.
-Where possible, this initiative will be integrated with the highly successful local programs of the Royal Astronomical Society of Canada (RASC) and other astronomy clubs.

 Why the name Westar?